rahulrsingh09/loopback-Angular-Starter/readme.md

     npm install -g loopback-cli
    ```

+* The Current setup uses Angular (v5) pentagonal-donut and loopback 3.x

 Props to Sirrele Steinfeld and her [Blog](https://www.sirrele.io/blog_post_6_lb_ng.html), from which
 i took guidance to start this Starter Project.